We're planning on:

 - Modifying a pedestrian gate at our fenceline to increase safe accessibility to the Gold Bar Wastewater Treatment Plant.

-- Installing a wooden staircase or steps outside our fenceline to connect the pedestrian gate referenced above and the multi-use trail located south of the facility.
+- Installing a wooden staircase outside our fenceline to connect the pedestrian gate referenced above and the multi-use trail located south of the facility.

-This project is being considered as it increases the safety of staff and community partners using this entrance to access the Gold Bar Wastewater Treatment Plant.
+This project increases the safety of staff and community partners using this entrance to access the Gold Bar Wastewater Treatment Plant.
 Our records indicate that over the past couple of years we had the following number of visitors coming to site for tours of the facility:

 - 2018 – 35 tours (643 people) and 4342 students through RiverWatch Alberta.